theredditbandit/quiz/README.md

 - [ ] implement logging , get rid of print statements.
   - [ ] add debug and info flags to the rootCmd to set the log level
 - [ ] Add support for nicer ui (using bubbles/bubbletea)
-- [ ] Add a better csv schema and generate command support for CSVs as well
 - [ ] Add support for per question time using tickers , display using progress bars
 - [ ] Add support to skip questions entirely
 - [ ] Add support to supply individual question marks , negative marks and different/custom marking schemes.